mvs-develop/dev.bitshares.works/docs/development/testnets.rst

 Public Testnets
 -------------------------

-If you want to prepare a Public Testnet, you can simply download and use BitShares-Core's testnet branch.
+If you want to prepare a Public Testnet, you can simply download and use DNA-Core's testnet branch.
 The testnet branch files have been prepared for the Public Testnet environment.

-If you want to register a public testnet account, go to this link (http://testnet.bitshares.eu/) to create BitShares Public UI wallet for the public testnet.
+If you want to register a public testnet account, go to this link (http://testnet.bitshares.eu/) to create DNA Public UI wallet for the public testnet.

 .. toctree::